phone_androidVPN Rankings · Ireland

 Android is the best platform to test a VPN before paying, because several providers run a free trial straight through the Google Play Store — often longer than the iPhone equivalent:

-• ExpressVPN, Surfshark and IPVanish — a 7-day free trial on Android.
+• IPVanish — a 7-day free trial on Android.

 • NordVPN and CyberGhost — a 3-day free trial on Android (NordVPN has no real trial elsewhere, so this is Android-only).